aros-development-team/documentation/documentation/developers/autodocs/stdc.en.rst

 ~~~~~~~~
 ::

-     The gmtime_r() function converts the calendar time tt to
+     The gmtime_r() function converts the calendar time tt (assumed to be UTC)
-     broken-down time representation, expressed in Coordinated Universal
+     to broken-down time representation, expressed in Coordinated Universal
      Time (UTC).